ratto/missile-commander-vue/README.md

 # missile-commander-vue
-The main goal for this project is test Vue's capability on game design purposes.
+<p>The main goal for this project is test Vue's capability on game design purposes.
-It is a basic remake from the '80s shoot 'em up game Missile Command.
+It is a basic remake from the 80's shoot 'em up game Missile Command.
 It's not suposed to have many levels but who knows what can we build.
-You can see some info of Missile Coomand in its [wiki](https://en.wikipedia.org/wiki/Missile_Command).
+You can see some info of Missile Command in its [wiki](https://en.wikipedia.org/wiki/Missile_Command).</p>

-Feel free to pull this project and use it the way it fits you.
+<p>Feel free to pull this project and use it the way it fits you.
-I hope you have some fun with it.
+I hope you have some fun with it.</p>

 ## Third Party Software
 I'm using the following third party technology:
-Font Awesome (Free Version) - the most awesome pack of fonts, drawings and glyphs ever made for web and app purposes.
+1. Font Awesome (Free Version) - the most awesome pack of fonts, drawings and glyphs ever made for web and app purposes.
-Bootstrap - to make our apps and websites more beautiful and responsive.
+2. Bootstrap - to make our apps and websites more beautiful and responsive.

 ## Project setup
 ```